K-Dee

-Darrell L. Johnson, also known as K-Dee, formerly Kid Disaster and D-Rock-D, (born May 24, 1969), is an American rapper most known for his album Ass, Gas, or Cash (No One Rides for Free).
+Darrell L. Johnson, also known as K-Dee, formerly Kid Disaster (born May 24, 1969), is an American rapper most known for his album Ass, Gas, or Cash (No One Rides for Free).

-His first two singles were released under the name D-Rock-D. Those two songs "My Fresh Nissan" and "Killer Daytons" were released in 1986 and 1987 and appear on the compilation album West Coast Rap-thology.

-He then came into wider prominence in the hip hop scene with fellow West Coast rapper, Ice Cube in the group C.I.A.
+He came into prominence in the hip hop scene with fellow West Coast rapper, Ice Cube in the group C.I.A.

 He became a part of Cube's entourage Da Lench Mob and made appearances on other Lench Mob member albums including Mack 10, Dazzie Dee, Westside Connection, and Kausion.

 Other appearances including the compilation albums, The Lawhouse Experience, Volume One, Dangerous Ground soundtrack, Big Thangs released in 1997 and the Devin the Dude album, The Dude, released in 1998.

 In 2005, K-Dee released a song online titled "Back On Deck" and also a mixtape song over Rick Ross "Hustlin" titled "Cuffin Em".
 In 2012, he was featured on a new Dazzie Dee song called "All The Time".